 Diagnosis of Breast Cancer

-Mammography is usually done first if it was not the way the abnormality was detected.
-Mammography provides a reference for future comparison.
-It can also help identify tissue that should be removed and examined under a microscope (biopsied).
+Mammography can also help identify tissue that should be removed and examined under a microscope (biopsied).

-If doctors suspect advanced cancer based on results of a physical examination, a biopsy is done first.
-Otherwise, the evaluation is the same as evaluation of a breast lump Evaluation A breast lump (mass) is a thickening or bump that feels different from surrounding breast tissue.
-A lump may be discovered in a breast incidentally, during a breast self-examination, or during... read more .
+If doctors suspect advanced cancer based on results of a physical examination, a biopsy is done first (see also evaluation of a breast lump Evaluation A breast lump (mass) is a thickening or bump that feels different from surrounding breast tissue.
+A lump may be discovered by a woman or during a routine physical examination by a doctor.
+(See... read more ).

-Ultrasonography is sometimes used to help distinguish between a fluid-filled sac (cyst Breast Cysts Breast cysts are fluid-filled sacs that develop in the breast.
+Ultrasonography is sometimes used to help distinguish between a fluid-filled sac ( cyst Breast Cysts Breast cysts are fluid-filled sacs that develop in the breast.
 (See also Overview of Breast Disorders and Breast Lumps.)
 Breast cysts are common.
-In some women, many cysts develop frequently... read more ) and a solid lump.
+In some women, cysts develop frequently, sometimes... read more ) and a solid lump.
 This distinction is important because cysts are usually not cancerous.
 Cysts may be monitored (with no treatment) or drained (aspirated) with a small needle and syringe.
 The fluid from the cyst is examined to check for cancer cells only if any of the following occurs:

 The fluid is bloody or cloudy.

 Otherwise, the woman is checked again in a few weeks.
 If the cyst can no longer be felt at this time, it is considered noncancerous.
 If it has reappeared, it is drained again, and the fluid is examined under a microscope.
 If the cyst reappears a third time or if it is still present after it was drained, a biopsy may be done.
 Rarely, when cancer is suspected, cysts are surgically removed.